 - handle frequent walking, standing, and talking.

-This opportunity is not recruiting at this time.
-To learn more information about the application process, and to find out more about when we will be actively recruiting please contact Ruth Shirley.
+This opportunity is currently recruiting at this time.
+Please complete the online application to be considered for the Winter 2019 class.
+Recruitment will close August 31st, at which time applications will be reviewed.
+You must be 18+ to apply.
+Mandatory training for this opportunity will be held on November 17th; there will not be a make-up date.
+If you have questions about this program please contact Ruth Shirley.
 New volunteer trainings typically take place twice a year.
 NOTE: Acceptance into the program is subject to successful completion of a background investigation.